United States v. White

-Facts and Procedural History
+Facts and procedural history

 Criminal defendant White was convicted of narcotics charges in the United States District Court for the Northern District of Illinois, Eastern Division.
 The conviction was based on evidence obtained from recorded conversations in 1965 and 1966 between the defendant White and a government informant wearing a concealed radio transmitter.
 White appealed the conviction, claiming the conversations were recorded without his permission, that he had a reasonable expectation of privacy (see Katz), and the conversations were recorded without a warrant, violating his Fourth Amendment protection against unreasonable searches and seizures.
 Thus, White argued that the recorded conversations should not have been admitted as evidence.
 The United States Court of Appeals for the Seventh Circuit, 405 F.2d 838, reversed the district court and remanded, and certiorari was granted.

-Decision and Rationale
+Decision and rationale

 The Supreme Court reversed the decision of the Seventh Circuit Court of Appeals with a four-vote plurality, arguing that the use of government agents to reveal conversations does not violate the Fourth Amendment.
 The court stated that a defendant's expectation that his colleague will not reveal incriminating information to the police is not protected under the Constitution.
 Furthermore, since a police informant may write down records of conversations with a defendant and admit them into evidence without a warrant, electronically recorded conversations should not be treated any differently under the constitution.
 So long as the police informant's actions are considered to be reasonable investigative efforts, the officer's records are lawful and admissible evidence, despite a lack of a warrant.

 The plurality opinion also found that it was an error for the Court of Appeals to apply the reasoning of Katz v.
-United States, which held that wiretapping a public phone booth required a search warrant, since the Katz decision from 1967 did not retroactively apply to conversations recorded between 1965-1966.
+United States, which held that wiretapping a public phone booth required a search warrant, since the Katz decision from 1967 did not retroactively apply to conversations recorded between 1965 and 1966.